 This distinction, however, came to an end in 2008, when total gaming revenues in Macau (a Chinese penisua) exceeded revenues in the state of Nevada for the first time.
 Today, gambling revenues in Maccau are roughly 5x that of those on the Las Vegas strip.
 I guess it’s nice and somewhat profitable to have a virtual gaming monopoly next door to one billion Chinese.

 In America however, Sin City still rules.
-Over 41 million people visit Las Vegas each year, helping to make McCarran the 23rd busiest airport in the entire world (and probably number one when it comes to the airport with the highest number of quarter slot machines.)
-Total gaming revenue for Clark County (the home county of Las Vegas) typically reaches over $9 billion – $6 billion of which comes from the Strip.
+Over 41 million people visit Las Vegas each year, helping to make Harry Reid Airport the 23rd busiest airport in the entire world (and probably number one when it comes to the airport with the highest number of quarter slot machines.)
+Total gaming revenue for Clark County (the home county of Las Vegas) typically reaches over $11 billion – $7 billion of which comes from the Strip.

 The two biggest revenue producers in Las Vegas casinos are of course the slot machines, and more surprisingly (at least to me), baccarat.
 Interesting, in that (A) Baccarat offers the player one of the best edges against the house, and (B) the baccarat tables are always tucked away quietly in the back, whereas casinos would put the loud and flashy Wheel of Fortune slots in the median if they could.

 Today, Las Vegas continues to attract millions.
-Some resorts started during the real estate boom of the early to mid 2000’s have been halted, biding their time for when the economy turns around, while plans for even more fabulous resorts are in the works sit anxiously in desk drawers of real estate developers, waiting to put their new mark on the city.
+New casinos have opened, while others are being remodeled.
+And of course, plans for even more fabulous resorts are in the works with casino owners waiting to put their new mark on the city.

 Some argue the luster of Las Vegas has worn, given the enormous financial lead Macau has taken over the city.
 It’s interesting, however, to see the names of the casinos behind the Chinese city’s growing lead over America’s proud gaming capital: MGM Macau, the Venetian, the Sands, the Wynn, etc..
 In other words, it appears that Las Vegas innovation and style will continue to dominate the casino industry (from Southern Nevada to Southern Asia), for years to come.